rkalendar/PCRpanel/README.md

 ## Specifies the coordinates of exons to be analyzed:
 In the Genbank file ("FEATURES"), you must replace "mRNA" with "Panel" to indicate exon coordinates or other target fragments to the software.

-For example (Homo sapiens HNF1 homeobox A): https://www.ncbi.nlm.nih.gov/nuccore/NG_011731.2?from=4823&to=28767&report=genbank
+Example: Homo sapiens HNF1 homeobox A: https://www.ncbi.nlm.nih.gov/nuccore/NG_011731.2?from=4823&to=28767&report=genbank

      mRNA            join(179..527,10266..10465,14953..15139,15597..15838,